-- · Research infrastructure - A Research Training and Support Grant of at least £700 per annum (full-time, pro rata for part-time) for registered students including those on nominal registration - An additional Faculty PGR Conference and Research Support Fund providing up to £1000 to further support dissemination and research activities - Access to appropriate desk space and computing facilities - Support of a supervisory team consisting of at least two members of staff - Finance for details of your personal RTSG subproject code and claims - Publication award scheme providing financial incentives for publishing papers in internationally recognised journals
+- Research infrastructure - · Access to appropriate desk space and computing facilities - Support of a supervisory team consisting of at least two members of staff - Publication award scheme providing financial incentives for publishing papers in internationally recognised journals

 UoS Supervisors will act, in lieu of Personal Academic Tutors, to ensure University of Southampton pastoral care duties to PGR students.
 Further clarification on this will be made available in due course.